HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

-## Performance Sizing Guidance for Rendering with maximum throughput on single node
+## Performance-sizing guidance for rendering with maximum throughput on a single node

-### DX rendering sizing-performance tests overview
+### Overview of DX rendering sizing-performance tests

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
-This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for upper limit in single node configuration.
-This topic also discusses how adjustments to the core tuning, scaling of pods and its configuration can make significant improvements in system responsiveness.
+This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for the upper limit in a single node configuration.
+This topic also discusses how adjustments to the core tuning, scaling of pods, and pod configuration can make significant improvements in system responsiveness.

 This sizing work started with rendering scenarios of Web Content Management (WCM), portlets, and Digital Asset Management (DAM) with a rendering setup enabled in AWS/Native-Kubernetes.
 The Apache JMeter tool was used for performance tests.

 ### Conclusion

-This performance guidance work below shows the upper limit on single-node k8s cluster AWS instance (c5.9xlarge).
+This performance guidance work shows the upper limit on a single-node K8s cluster AWS instance (c5.9xlarge).
 We suggest for single node (c5.9x arge) in rendering scenarios of DAM, WCM and pages&portlets the comfortable load is 2500 concurrent users with good average and 90th percentile response times.
-The top five response time of rendering APIs are all in range of ~4 to 5 secs.
+The top five response times of rendering APIs are all in the range of 4 to 5 seconds.

-- Core tuning details are mentioned in this section [DX core tuning](#dx-core-tuning-and-enhancements-after-10k-concurrent-user-run)
+- Core tuning details are available in [DX core tuning](#dx-core-tuning-and-enhancements-after-10k-concurrent-user-run).

 - Below details on number and limits for the following pods significantly improve the responsiveness of the setup and enable the system to handle 2500 concurrent users with comfortable average and 90th percentile(pct) response times in range of ~4 to 5 secs.